Skip to content

 X11 Sessions

-X11 does not support running nested sessions, so we will enable the extension and then restart GNOME Shell to reload extensions.
+X11 does not support running nested sessions, so we will restart GNOME Shell to load the extension and then enable it.

 sh